LittleBonkers/Little-Bonkers/README.md

 # Client install instructions.

 You don't need to install the client to play.
-To play, just go to https://play.littlebonkers.xyz
+To play, just go to https://play.littlebonkers.xyz from inside your Phantom Wallet.

 If you want to run a copy of the client just to test it or explore it, you can do so following the these instructions.